-However, if you build a positive working relationship with one editor, the word will get around to others within the organization.
+However, if you build a positive working relationship with one editor, it's very likely the word will get around to others within the organization.

-Another way to increase your earnings is the ability to include original photos with your writing.
+Another way to increase your earnings is to make original photos available with your writing.

 Some online publications require a certain number of images to accompany your article.
 So, to get those assignments you need to be able to take decent pictures.

 Other times a publisher may buy your pictures separately—either individually or as a set.
 I’ve received $50 per image.
 And I know of other writers who’ve received similar pay for supplying photos with their writing.

 However, this tip comes with a caveat: You won't add to your bottom line if you spend too much on cameras, photography programs, and accessories.

 Fortunately, you don’t need to buy a lot of expensive equipment and become a professional photographer to take decent pictures to go with your writing.

 I use a good-quality single-lens camera with automatic settings.
 Because I favor one versatile tool, I use a camera with a wide-angle lens (to get a lot in a frame up close) with a powerful optical zoom (for good shots of things further away).

 Equipped only with my easy-to-use camera and the know how I picked up at a one-day training, I’ve taken images good enough to accompany my writing in a variety of publications, including print magazine features and a top-ranked blog.